-A conventional machine learning pipeline was used, composed of feature (i.e., wavelength) selec-331 tion and classification, with no outliers being removed from the original dataset.
-Dimensionality 332 reduction techniques such as Principal Component Analysis (PCA) and Independent Compo-333 nent Analysis (ICA), as well as Extended Multiplicative Scatter Correction (EMSC) and a data 334 augmentation approach were tested to improve the classification results [Bjerrum et al., 2017].
-335 EMSC represents a preprocessing technique which removes multiplicative effects potentially 336 caused by physical phenomena such as light scattering, which is commonly seen in reflectance 337 spectroscopy, thus allowing for easier modelization of chemical effects.
-On the other hand, the 338 data augmentation scheme increases the data set ten fold by adding random variations in offset, 339 multiplication, and slope, nine times to each sample.
-The variations were ± 0.1 times the stan-340 dard deviation of the training set for the offset, multiplication was 1 ± 0.1 times the standard 341 deviations, and the slope adjustement was between 0.95 and 1.05 [Bjerrum et al., 2017].
-342
+A conventional machine learning pipeline was used, composed of feature (i.e., wavelength) selection and classification, with no outliers being removed from the original dataset.
+Dimensionality reduction techniques such as Principal Component Analysis (PCA) and Independent Component Analysis (ICA), as well as Extended Multiplicative Scatter Correction (EMSC) and a data augmentation approach were tested to improve the classification results [Bjerrum et al., 2017].
+EMSC represents a preprocessing technique which removes multiplicative effects potentially caused by physical phenomena such as light scattering, which is commonly seen in reflectance spectroscopy, thus allowing for easier modelization of chemical effects.
+On the other hand, the data augmentation scheme increases the data set ten fold by adding random variations in offset, multiplication, and slope, nine times to each sample.

-Subsequently a range of different classifiers, which have successfully been adopted before 343 on infrared spectroscopy data, were used.
-In particular, the considered models were K-nearest 344 Neighbour [K-NN; Balabin and Safieva, 2011], Random Forest [RF; Chen et al., 2021], Sup-345 port Vector Classification [SVC; Ji-yong et al., 2013], Multilayer-perceptron [MLP; Balabin and 346 Safieva, 2008], Linear Discriminant Analysis [LDA; Khuwijitjaru et al., 2020], Decision Tree 347 Classification [Geronimo et al., 2019], Nu-Support Vector Classification [NuSVC; Terouzi et al., 348 2013], AdaBoost Classification [Wu et al., 2017], Gradient Boosting Classification [Munera et al., 349 2021], Gaussian Naive Bayes [Bhati and Bhattacharya, 2020] and Quadratic Discriminant Anal-350 ysis [QDA; Oravec et al., 2019].
-Other investigated predictive methods belonged to the group of 351 deep Learning (DL) techniques, and in particular one-dimensional (1D) Convolutional Neural 352 Network (CNN).
-This 1D CNN makes use of six one dimensional convolutional layers, and a 353 number of max pooling, batch normalization and dropout layers.
-Each 1D CNN layer is followed 354 by a max-pooling and batch normalization layer.
-The one-dimensional CNN only used the raw 355 spectra, as the use of PCA and FastICA would be detrimental due to the transformation of the 356 sequence of the data.
-357 made by utilizing the train_test_split function provided through scikit-learn [Pedregosa et al., 2011].
+Subsequently a range of different classifiers, which have successfully been adopted before on infrared spectroscopy data, were used.
+In particular, the considered models were K-nearest Neighbour [K-NN; Balabin and Safieva, 2011], Random Forest [RF; Chen et al., 2021], Support Vector Classification [SVC; Ji-yong et al., 2013], Multilayer-perceptron [MLP; Balabin and Safieva, 2008], Linear Discriminant Analysis [LDA; Khuwijitjaru et al., 2020], Decision Tree Classification [Geronimo et al., 2019], Nu-Support Vector Classification [NuSVC; Terouzi et al., 2013], AdaBoost Classification [Wu et al., 2017], Gradient Boosting Classification [Munera et al., 2021], Gaussian Naive Bayes [Bhati and Bhattacharya, 2020] and Quadratic Discriminant Analysis [QDA; Oravec et al., 2019].
+Other investigated predictive methods belonged to the group of deep Learning (DL) techniques, and in particular one-dimensional (1D) Convolutional Neural Network (CNN).
+1D CNN makes use of six one dimensional convolutional layers, and a number of max pooling, batch normalization and dropout layers.
+Each 1D CNN layer is followed by a max-pooling and batch normalization layer.
+One-dimensional CNN was apply only on raw spectra in order to retain the sequence of the data, not required for PCA and ICA.

-Prior to the analyses, the dataset was split into a training set (80% of the data), to train different models, and a validation set (remaining 20% of the data), used to optimise the hyperparameters and to identify the best methods to be used for the final testing.
-This split was
+Prior to the analyses, the dataset was split in a training set (80% of the data), to train the different models, and a validation set (remaining 20% of the data), used to optimise the hyperparameters and to identify the best method to be used for final testing.